DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 * **Simplicity**: the only protocol used is HTTPS.
 * **Easy testing**: the Cielo platform offers a publicly accessible Sandbox environment, which allows the developer to create a test account without the need for accreditation, making it easier and faster to start integration.
 * **Credentials**: the handling of the customers's credentials (affiliation number and access key) traffics in the header of the HTTP request of the message.
-* **Safety**: the information exchange always takes place between the Store Server and Cielo Server, without the buyer's browser.
+* **Safety**: the information exchange always takes place between the Store Server and Cielo Server, without the shopper's browser.
 * **Multiplatform**: the integration is performed through Web Service REST.

 ## Architecture